tomz2000-lab/PJS_Pipeline/README.md

 ## 🧪 Testing

 The `testing/` folder contains all necessary code and files to evaluate the pipeline's accuracy and recall.
-See the documentation under Performance Moduel and Metrics for instructions.
+See the documentation under Performance Moduel and Metrics for instructions and explanations.